tanmpham/2B-Imaging/README.md

 cd frontend
 npm i -g yarn
 yarn install
-yarn build
 yarn dev
 ```

-`Hint:` Find the download option in the browser search bar to download the PWA version of the front-end.
+`PWA version:` Run `yarn build` before `yarn start`.
+The put http://localhost:3000/ in the browser, wait for the website to load, and you'll see the download option on the far right the search bar.

 ### Install dependencies, set up and run the back-end app locally